i-ankit25/Artist_Recognition/README.md

 We aim to train a Convolutional Neural Networks (CNNs) with the goal of identifying the artist of a painting as accurately and precisely as possible.
-Additionally, we intend to perform multiple experiments to explore and understand the learned repre- sentation of our networks.
+Additionally, we intend to perform multiple experiments to explore and understand the learned representation of our networks.